-To receive a free estimate on pruning in the West Portland and Washington County areas, please email me, or call 503-484-4774.
+To ask about pruning in the West Portland and Washington County areas, please EMAIL me at rodandshellie (at) gmail.com, or call 503-484-4774.
 Please include your location.

 Rod Smith of Rod's Garden has been providing expert pruning and landscape advice since 1993.
 He earned a BS in Horticulture from Iowa State University, and worked at orchards and nurseries in Iowa, Wisconsin and Missouri before coming to Oregon in 1983.
 Rod is a former Iowa Certified Nurseryman and Oregon Certified Nursery Professional.
 He also teaches a Home Gardening Series for Portland Community College Community Ed since 1993.

 Proper pruning makes trees and shrubs more shapely and attractive.
 Most trees and shrubs look best when they have a symmetrical shape and uniform density.
 Pruning can also reduce disease problems and promote health by opening up the plant so light and air can flow into it.
 Pruning can make plants grow faster for larger flowers and fruit, or grow slower to the fit into a smaller space.

 The most important time to prune trees is when they are young.
 This helps trees establish a good structure to support the weight of limbs, fruit and snow.
 Light, corrective pruning every year for the first five to ten years will prevent serious problems later.
 Double leaders and narrow crotches need to be corrected before they develop a weak crotch which will lead to broken limbs and split trunks.